 By now, readers of this blog are hopefully aware that we are very negative on the marketing and sale of leveraged and inverse exchange-traded funds ("ETFs") to average investors.
 The New York Times recently published a news piece declaring that ETFs, like those offered by Direxion, were "Public Enemy No. 1."

 Still not convinced?
-Here is a year-to-date list of the worst performing Direxion ETFs through 10/7/2015 according to Morningstar--all of them triple-leveraged funds:
+Take a look at the year-to-date results for the worst performing Direxion ETFs through 10/7/2015 according to Morningstar--all of them triple-leveraged funds:

 Direxion Daily Nat Gas Rltd Bull 3X ETF (GASL) -84.36%